DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/deprecated_calibration.rst

 Validation
 ~~~~~~~~~~~~~~~~~~~

-If the application type is Eye-to-hand, the operator should switch the flowchart to the Eye_to_hand.
+If the application type is Eye-to-hand, you should switch the flowchart to the Eye_to_hand.

 The first step is to load the testing bag file into the Reader node, and use the Disassemble Bag node to extract the data from inside.
-In the Calibration node, the operator needs to type in the yml file name stored in the Calibration folder under the Chessboard Calibration template folder created by the operator.
+In the Calibration node, you need to type in the yml file name stored in the Calibration folder under the Chessboard Calibration template folder created by you.

 .. image:: Chessboard_Calibration/Chessboard_Calibration_image/validation/Picture42.png
     :width: 100%
     :align: center
 |

-After the second switch, the operator needs to load the gripper model they want to use based on the validation approach they chose in the beginning.
+After the second switch, you need to load the gripper model they want to use based on the validation approach they chose in the beginning.
 The left sub-child path is to visualize how well the gripper model matches the gripper’s cloud.
 The right sub-child path is to visualize how good the world is located in the cloud.
 (The pen should plug right in the center of the first circle of the chessboard.)
 (Small circle) or check if the pen is located in the center of the central circle of the board.
 (Large circle)

 .. image:: Chessboard_Calibration/Chessboard_Calibration_image/validation/Picture43.png
     :width: 100%